 When Guns & Ammo Editor Eric Poole and I agreed it was past time the magazine did a story on the 99, I found myself without one.
 I looked around and bought one straight off the used-gun rack at Bridge’s Sports Shop in Paso Robles, California.
 It’s funny how firearms preferences are often somewhat regional because there are lots of 99s along California’s central coast.

+Savage designed the 99 to be rugged.
+On the author’s 1942-vintage 99 RS, while the buttpad is slightly curved to fit the shoulder, it’s all steel.
 The rifle I bought is a 1942-vintage, 99 RS in .300 Savage.
 The RS had, as standard, a Redfield aperture sight mounted at the rear of the receiver.
 The barrel is 24 inches with a ramped front sight.
 The grip and forend are checkered, and the stock has a steel buttplate.
 Like most lever actions, the 99’s trigger requires serious gunsmithing to improve, but they vary.
 Mine was clean at about 3 pounds.

+While the 99 could accept scopes, the ramped, serrated front sight and flip-up adjustable rear sight are more than capable of taking game at distance.
 I can’t properly evaluate the accuracy because, as a sad admission, I can no longer resolve iron sights well enough to shoot serious groups.
 However, I can tell that this rifle wants to shoot.
 The old Redfield sight proved responsive, and the rifle passed my pie-plate accuracy test for short-range hunting, easily producing 2-inch groups.
 That’s about as good as I can do with apertures these days.

 I wanted to take the rifle pig hunting, which proved a slight problem.
 Everybody still loads .300 Savage ammunition (as they should), but remaining loads are all standard offerings.
 These days, we’re required to use homogenous alloy bullets for all California hunting, including pigs.

-The issue was quickly resolved with Hornady’s 165-grain GMX, which shot to the same point of impact as Remington’s Core-Lokt and Hornady’s SST factory loads.
+The issue was quickly resolved with Hornady ’s 165-grain GMX, which shot to the same point of impact as Remington’s Core-Lokt and Hornady’s SST factory loads.
 I was ready to hunt hog and I didn’t have to wait long for an invite.

 A rancher friend called with a pressing problem.
 It seemed that he and his wife were out of sausage and there was some fresh opportunities taking a liking to his property.
 So, I went to the rescue with the 99 in hand.